-The court shall impose a fine upon the head of the debtor economic operator for effecting any payment in violation of the provisions of the Bankruptcy Act or for enabling creditors to obtain satisfaction of their claims in violation of the provisions of the Bankruptcy Act.
+The court shall impose a fine on the executive officer of the debtor economic operator for effecting any payment in violation of the provisions of the Bankruptcy Act or for enabling creditors to obtain satisfaction of their claims in violation of the provisions of the Bankruptcy Act.
 The fine shall cover 10 per cent of the amount paid out.

-According to the Companies Act, if the court of registry removed a company from the register of companies by way of involuntary deregistration procedure, the company's executive officer, including any executive officer removed from the register before the opening of involuntary deregistration, shall bear liability for the outstanding claims of the company's creditors to the extent of its contribution to the resulting loss, if he or she is found to have failed to properly carry out his or her managerial functions in the wake of any situation of imminent insolvency, in consequence of which the company's assets have diminished or fail to provide full satisfaction for the creditors' claims.
+According to the Companies Act, if the court of registry removed a company from the company register by way of involuntary de-registration procedure, the company's executive officer, including any executive officer removed from the register before the opening of involuntary deregistration, shall bear liability for the outstanding claims of the company's creditors to the extent of their contribution to the resulting loss, if they are found to have failed to properly carry out their managerial functions in the wake of any situation of imminent insolvency, in consequence of which the company's assets have diminished or fail to provide full satisfaction for the creditors' claims.
 If there is more than one such executive officer, their liability shall be joint and several.
-A situation is considered to carry potential danger of insolvency as of the day when the executives of the company were or should have been able to foresee that the company will not be able to satisfy its liabilities when due.
+A situation is considered to carry potential danger of insolvency from the day when the executives of the company foresaw or should have been able to foresee that the company will not be able to satisfy its liabilities when due.

 Criminal liability of the directors may be established according to the relevant sections of Act C of 2012 on the Criminal Code prescribing the rules of fraudulent bankruptcy.
-Fraudulent bankruptcy shall be considered a criminal act if committed by a person who has powers to control the assets, or any part thereof, of the debtor economic operator, or has the opportunity to do so, as well as if the contract for any transaction with the assets is considered invalid.
+Fraudulent bankruptcy shall be considered a criminal act if committed by a person who has powers to control the assets, or any part thereof, of the debtor economic operator, or has the opportunity to do so, and also if the contract for any transaction with the assets is considered invalid.